luna215/signoz.io/blog/2021-12-18-opentelemetry-nestjs.md

 <br></br>

 3. **Import the tracer module where your app starts**<br></br>
    On `main.ts` file or file where your app starts import tracer using below command.
-Note that this should be the first line in your main application file.
+Note that **this should be the first line in your main application file**.

    ```jsx
    import tracer from './tracer';